 "I just thought that was the most amazing thing that you could type in your moves, and then the computer would play against you," desJardins said.
 "I had never imagined such a thing."

-Now an AI professor at the University of Maryland in Baltimore County, desJardins is an important name in the AI world.
-For the last dozen years or so, she has been involved with the Association for the Advancement of Artificial Intelligence (AAAI), the main North American conference on artificial intelligence.
+Now an AI professor at the University of Maryland, Baltimore County, desJardins is an important name in the AI world.
+For the last dozen years or so, she has been involved with the National Conference of the Association for the Advancement of Artificial Intelligence (AAAI), the main North American conference on artificial intelligence.
 It started in grad school—desJardins earned her PhD in computer science from Berkeley—when she started reviewing for the conference, and later she became an AAAI counselor.
 In 2013, desJardins was invited to be the co-chair of the conference.

 TechRepublic caught up with desJardins to talk about her journey into the world of AI, where she sees the future of AI research heading, and what's coming up at AAAI-16 in Phoenix in February.